Pippa101/nc-news-backend-project/README.md

-To clone and use this repo effectively to interact with the database, you set the envronment variables.
+To clone and use this repo effectively to interact with the databases, you must set the envronment variables.

 To do this: